 If you want a smaller, less permanent bed for growing a few herbs or lettuces, then invest in a raised planter or trug with legs.
 You can position one of these on your patio, perhaps close to the kitchen so you can easily access your crops while cooking.

-When it comes to building raised beds on a DIY basis, the main options are wood and masonry.
+When it comes to building raised garden beds on a DIY basis, the main options are wood and masonry.
 Wooden raised beds can be as simple as a few scaffolding boards or similarly sized timber planks screwed or nailed to corner posts.
 But designs can be as elaborate as you desire.

 Masonry beds require more skill to build, so unless you intend to hire a handyman you'll need to learn how to lay brick or stonework.
 However, this type of bed is a more permanent feature that can harmonise with the exterior of your house, and is ideal for incorporating seating.

-All but the largest of plants can be grown in raised beds, but certain kinds will benefit more than others.
-Here’s a few ideas:
+All but the largest of plants can be grown in raised garden beds, but certain kinds will benefit more than others.
+Here's a few ideas:

 - Salads and other leafy greens are more easily harvested from raised beds, especially cut-and-come-again varieties.
 These types of crops don’t like to sit in waterlogged soil, so raised beds make it easier to provide drainage.
+You can even grow them throughout the colder months – check out our advice on growing lettuce in winter.

 - Herbs are perfect for raised beds and are generally low-maintenance plants.
 Why not dedicate a whole bed to a herb garden to provide a feast for the senses as well as the dinner table?
+Our guide on how to create a herb garden will help you get started.

 - Root vegetables such as carrots and parsnips do well in raised beds as they ideally need rock-free soil.
 You can also more easily net your crops to protect them from pests such as carrot fly.